-However, the main trail of the Austrian Grand Prix is without doubt the team order aimed at a Rubens Barrichello, in which Todt asked the Brazilian to give up 2nd place to his teammate Schumacher.
-Rubens’ Brazilian fans did not appreciate this choice made by the Ferrari pit wall.
-A few days later, a group of hackers manages to enter the Ferrari website by displaying, for only a couple of minutes, this message in English:
+The main talking point from the Austrian Grand Prix is without doubt the Ferrari team order aimed at Rubens Barrichello.
+Todt asked the Brazilian to give up 2nd place to his teammate Schumacher, angering his Brazilian fans.
+A couple of days later, a group of hackers enter the Ferrari website to display a message in English:

 "The goal of the manufacturers is to promote the interest of the sport, to make sure that the races are made freely available to the broadest possible public worldwide, and (to make sure) that the income greatly benefits mainly those who invest in order to render the competition possible".

-Talking about future, Michael Schumacher and Rubens Barrichello’s futures are already sealed at Ferrari.
-The team announced that both drivers have extended their contracts for the 2002 season:
+In the meantime, Michael Schumacher and Rubens Barrichello will remain at Ferrari for the foreseeable future.
+The Maranello team announces that both drivers have extended their contracts for the 2002 season:

-"Ferrari announces that Michael Schumacher e Rubens Barrichello will continue the technical and competitive collaboration with Scuderia Ferrari Marlboro until 2004 and the 2002 seasons respectively".
+"Ferrari announces that Michael Schumacher and Rubens Barrichello will continue the technical and competitive collaboration with Scuderia Ferrari Marlboro until 2004 and the 2002 seasons respectively".

 "I have often said before how well I get on here at Ferrari and that for me the Scuderia (team) is like a second family.
 I am very happy to have prolonged my stay by another two years and I hope that this confirmation with the team will bring plenty of success.
 I had little doubt that I would do it, once Jean Todt, Ross Brawn, Paolo Martinelli and Rory Byrne had extended their contracts.
 The discussions took place in the same positive atmosphere which has typified our relationship and we soon reached an agreement".